 Strong industry links

-We maintain strong industry links through joint research and education programs, so our students have the opportunity to be involved in industry projects and work experience.
-Our connection to industry leading organisations including IBM, Telstra, ANZ and Computershare ensure our courses have industry input and our curriculum remains relevant to changing workplace needs.
+We maintain strong industry links through joint research and education programs, so you have the opportunity to be involved in industry projects and work experience.
+Our connection to industry leading organisations including IBM, Telstra, Microsoft, ANZ and Computershare ensure our courses have industry input and remain relevant to changing workplace needs.

 Practical industry experience